Administration & Server Software

 3 Emergency Recovery

-How to cope with severe system errors.- Rescue vs Reinstalling
+How to cope with severe system errors.

 - Basic Rescue Tools